hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 in each domain are associated to 1 MPI task.
 This domain decomposition approach comes with a cost however, keeping track and coordinating things among these domains requires communication overhead.
-It could lead to significant drop in performance if you have limited communication bandwidth, or load imbalance in your simulation, or if you wish to scale to a very large number of cores.
+It could lead to significant drop in performance if you have limited communication bandwidth, load imbalance in your simulation, or if you wish to scale to a very large number of cores.

 While MPI offers domain based parallelization, one can also use parallelization over